 Argentina's 23 provinces take the lead in regulating farming, and rules vary.

-Spraying is banned within 1.9 miles of populated areas in some provinces and as little as 55 yards in others.
+Spraying is banned within 3 kilometers (1.9 miles) of populated areas in some provinces and as little as 50 meters (55 yards) in others.
 About one-third of the provinces set no limits at all, and most lack detailed enforcement policies.

 A federal environmental law requires applicators of toxic chemicals to suspend or cancel activities that threaten public health, "even when the link has not been scientifically proven," and "no matter the costs or consequences," but it has never been applied to farming, the auditor general found last year.